 Tank Coating must only be undertaken under acceptable atmospheric conditions, otherwise adverse effects may occur.

-Refer to section 2.3.8 of this procedure for acceptable relative humidity conditions for application of Interline 975.
+See section 2.3.7 for detailed relative humidity limitations.

 Provision should be made for 24 hour surveillance of equipment.

 5.5 HEATING

 If heating is necessary to satisfy the painting specification, it should be by means of a heat exchange system, i.e. air admitted to the tank should not pass directly through a combustion chamber.